 ConcussionSmart Marin is a community coalition committed to the health of Marin’s youth.
 Recent reporting by the Marin Grand Jury and the Marin IJ’s editorial voiced concern about Marin’s student concussion response.
 The coalition ConcussionSmart Marin (‘CSM’) was formed in response to the Grand Jury’s report in 2016 and has been working to address the recommendations of the grand jury’s report since that time.
 CSM has developed a program for middle school and high school students based on best-practice in other states and from existing models found in California.
 The program began roll-out to the schools in March during Brain Injury Awareness Month.
-The goals of CSM are to: 1) Establish a standard level of care in the assessment and treatment of concussion/mild traumatic brain injury, and 2) To help in the prevention and awareness of student concussion; 3) Insure schools and student athletic organizations are in compliance with current law.
+The goals of CSM are to: 1) Establish a standard level of care in the assessment and treatment of concussion/mild traumatic brain injury; 2) To help in the prevention and awareness of student concussion; and, 3) Ensure schools and student athletic organizations are in compliance with current law.

 While many schools in Marin have had concussion programs in place for years, the identification and medical treatment of and school response and parent community response to student concussions have been inconsistent over time and across the county.
 CSM understands that the issue is complex and involves many different stakeholders including students, the medical community, the education community, the county office of health and human services, the parent community and the athletic community.

 CSM Program includes:

 - Education for identification of concussion and understanding of signs and symptoms

 - Protocols for students returning to school and to physical activity